-Hasbrois #2 toymaker in the US behind Mattel but slipped behind fast-expanding Lego in the global rankings during 2013.
+Hasbro is traditionally the #2 toymaker in the US behind Mattel but looks set to overtake its longtime rival during 2017.
 It lacks the iconic brand power of Mattel's Barbie or its Danish rival's Lego bricks, although the huge success of four (and counting) movies based around Hasbro's Transformers toy range have substantially boosted global sales of that particular brand.
 In general, Hasbro is stronger than Mattel in the boy's sector, and its other brands include GI Joe and his international counterpart Action Man.
 It also has a much larger portfolio of traditional board games, including perennial classics Monopoly and Trivial Pursuit.
 Other recent successes have been licensed products based on Marvel and Star Wars characters and My Little Pony and Littlest Pet Shop animal figures.
 Encouraged by the success of Transformers, and its own past forays into entertainment content development, the group launched its own cable TV channel in the US in 2010, The Hub, a joint venture with Discovery.
 That experiment didn't work out and was reshaped in 2014.

 Selected Hasbro advertising

 Click here for a listing of Hasbro Agency Account Assignments from Adbrands.net.
 AdAge estimated global measured media expenditure of $340m in 2014.
 Including unmeasured media, Hasbro declared advertising and promotional expenditure of $469m in 2016.

 See Toys & Games Sector index for other companies